Skip to main content

 Academic

-An academic exploration of cardiovascular risk in the context of hormonal therapies requires a granular focus on the molecular interactions between exogenous hormones, cellular receptors, and the that govern their expression and function.
+An academic exploration of cardiovascular risk in the context of hormonal therapies requires a granular focus on the molecular interactions between exogenous hormones, cellular receptors, and the genetic variants that govern their expression and function.
 The overarching clinical question of risk can be deconstructed into a series of precise molecular inquiries.

 Estrogen Receptor Alpha Polymorphisms and Vascular Endothelial Response